project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/05-michiel-de-man-pushing-back-the-desert-in-spain-with-regenerative-agriculture.md

 ---
-title: 05 Michiel de Man, pushing back the desert in Spain with regenerative agriculture
+title: 05 Michiel De Man Pushing Back The Desert In Spain With Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-02-05)